FAIA – Fair AI Attribution

 The framework is implemented as a **Liccium plugin**, allowing users to flag AI involvement directly within Liccium's declaration and signing interface.
 These flags are machine-readable, interoperable, and persistently linked to the content.

-## The FAIA homepage
+## The FAIA Homepage and Explorer

 More information you will find on: [https://faia.liccium.com](https://faia.liccium.com/)